lavalink-devs/Lavalink/IMPLEMENTATION.md

 Client-Name: The name of your client.
 Optionally in the format NAME/VERSION
 ```

+Optionally you can supply the `Resume-Key` header.
+For more information on resuming see [Resuming](#resuming-lavalink-sessions)

 ### Websocket Messages
 Fields marked with `?` are optional.
 Types marked with `?` are nullable.